Low Dose Naltrexone and Cancer

 It is important to recognize that this therapy is not for everyone.
 Many cancer patients are treated with opioids for pain management.
 Given that this drug acts as a opioid antagonist, it is not indicated for patients on opioid medication such as morphine.
 It would directly counteract the effects of this important pain medication.
 When LDN is used in the appropriate cellular context it can be an effective component of an integrative cancer therapy.
-A Naturopathic doctor who focuses in oncology will go through your entire case history to determine if this treatment is indicated.
+A Naturopathic doctor who focuses in integrative cancer care will go through your entire case history to determine if this treatment is indicated.
 Contact your local naturopathic doctor to see if this therapy is right for you.

 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, First Nations Healer, Motivational Speaker and International Best Selling Author http://www.dreamhealer.com